 Check out the best restaurants in Mauritius – Port Louis – 2018

-The first we tried was dholl puri, which we tried at a street food display at Heritage Le Telfair, as well as during our Taste Buddies Mauritius food tour.
+The first we tried was dholl puri, which we tried at a Mauritius street food display at Heritage Le Telfair, as well as during our Taste Buddies Mauritius food tour.
 Seeking out street food in Mauritius is one of the best things to do in Mauritius.
+I also would recommend this food tour of Mauritius not only to learn about Mauritian cuisine but to get tops on the best place to eat in Mauritius too.

 There were two things I was hoping to eat in Mauritius, curry and seafood.
-I had my curries covered, and I was thrilled to have giant grilled prawns at Le Palmier, the beach front restaurant at the Heritage Le Telfair.
+I had my curries covered.
+And I was thrilled to have giant grilled prawns at Le Palmier, the beachfront restaurant at the Heritage Le Telfair.
 It was exactly what I hoped for, where each perfectly prepared prawn was like eating my own little lobster.
-And, with the view over the sea from Le Palmier, over one of the best beaches in Mauritius, it was a meal that just screamed lux Mauritius!
+With the view over the sea from Le Palmier, over one of the best beaches in Mauritius, it was a meal that just screamed lux Mauritius!
+This might not be a traditional Mauritian food, but I still loved every minute of it.

 Where To Stay In Mauritius